pingcap/blog/rust-compilation-model-calamity.md

 ## About the author

-[**Brian Anderson**](https://github.com/brson) is the co-founder of the Rust programming language and its sister project, the Servo web browser.
+[**Brian Anderson**](https://github.com/brson) is one of the co-founders of the Rust programming language and its sister project, the Servo web browser.
 He is now working in PingCAP as a senior database engineer.